Jailed Malaysian ex-PM Najib needs "proper" medical care, says daughter

-KUALA LUMPUR, Sept 12 (Reuters) - Former Malaysian Prime Minister Najib Razak's daughter on Monday called for "proper" medical care for her jailed father, three weeks into a 12-year sentence he is serving for corruption.
+KUALA LUMPUR, Sept 12 (Reuters) - The daughter of former Malaysian Prime Minister Najib Razak on Monday called for "proper" medical care for her jailed father, three weeks into a 12-year sentence he is serving for corruption.

 Malaysia's top court on Aug.
-23 rejected an appeal by Najib, 69, to set aside his conviction on graft and money laundering charges in a case linked to a multibillion-dollar scandal at state fund 1Malaysia Development Berhad (1MDB).
+23 rejected Najib's appeal to set aside his conviction on graft and money laundering charges in a case linked to a multibillion-dollar scandal at state fund 1Malaysia Development Berhad (1MDB).

-Najib, who has also been fined nearly $50 million, has consistently denied wrongdoing and has applied for a royal pardon.
-He remains on trial in four other cases, all of which carry jail terms and heavy financial penalties.
+Najib, 69, who has also been fined nearly $50 million, has consistently denied wrongdoing and has applied for a royal pardon.
+He remains on trial in four other cases, each carrying jail terms and heavy financial penalties.
 L4N30C0UY

 On Sept.
-4, Najib was admitted to a hospital in Kuala Lumpur for what an aide described as routine medical checks, but was able to attend a court hearing the next day.
+4, Najib was admitted to a Kuala Lumpur hospital for what an aide described as routine medical checks, but was able to attend a court hearing the next day.

 His daughter, Nooryana Najwa, alleged in a social media post on Monday that doctors who saw Najib again on Sept.
-10 prescribed a change in medication and discharged him back to the Kajang prison complex where he is serving his sentence.
+10 prescribed a change in medication and discharged him back to the prison complex.

-Najib's request to remain under observation at the hospital was denied, she said.
+Najib's request to remain under observation in hospital was denied, she said.
 She did not specify whether his request was rejected by the Prison Department or the hospital.

+The Prison Department did not immediately respond to a request for comment.

 She added the ex-premier's blood pressure is "dangerously high" and that he has developed new stomach ulcers, a medical issue that she said has been recurring for more than 15 years.

-The hospital and the Prison Department did not immediately respond to a request for comment.
+"They were also informed about the unanimous decision of the consulting experts that he be allowed to be discharged," he said in a statement.

+The medicine prescribed is of the same type and Najib was healthy before being discharged, Noor Hisham said.

-Media reported that Najib was in court on Monday morning for another corruption trial and will be taken to hospital in the afternoon.
+Media reported that Najib was in court on Monday morning for another corruption trial and would be taken to hospital in the afternoon.

 (Reporting by Mei Mei Chu; Editing by Kanupriya Kapoor)